slcoyne/Doing_Data_Science_CS_1/README.md

 data-raw data files can be found here

 summary-all of the summary files can be found here.
-This branch is considered to be the "presentation documents" of this study.
+This branch contains the "presentation documents" of this study.

 Source files:
 Original filename: getdata_data_EDSTATS_Country